owkin/FLamby/README.md

 included in FLamby requires accepting its corresponding license on the original website.**
 We do not own copyrights on any of the datasets.
+For any problem or question with respect to any licence related matters please open a github issue on this repository.

 ## Extending FLamby